 Regular attendance is expected and poor attendance will adversely affect your grade.

-This list is still evolving, or stay tuned.
+This list is still evolving, so stay tuned.

 Bartram, selections from The Travels of William Bartram

-Thoreau, Walden**, "Walking," selections from The Maine Woods, Cape Cod, and other essays.
+Thoreau, selections from Walden, The Maine Woods, Cape Cod, and other essays.